 These are ideal candidates for arid climatic and soil conditions and homes.

-The two plant families with the most number of succulents are Cactaceae and Aizoaceae.
+The two plant families with the most succulents are Cactaceae and Aizoaceae.

 Succulent plants with long-lasting, beautiful flowers are among home gardeners’ favorite plants.

 Available in various colors, shapes, and sizes, these plants continue to gain popularity as low-maintenance house plants.

-As more pet-owners plan on bringing succulents in their homes due to their aesthetic appeal and general benefits, an essential question is:
+As more pet-owners plan on bringing succulents into their homes due to their aesthetic appeal and general benefits, an essential question is:

 Are Succulents Poisonous to Cats?

 Are Succulents Poisonous or Toxic?

-While most of the succulents are considered non-toxic plants for humans, there are some popular succulents which affect your furry friend’s health.
+While most succulents are considered non-toxic plants for humans, there are some popular succulents that affect your furry friend’s health.

-The poisonous ingredients or thorny surface are possible threats to the feline’s health.
+The poisonous ingredients or thorny surfaces are possible threats to the feline’s health.

 Poisonous succulents have the potential to make animals like cats, dogs, and horses extremely sick if ingested.

-Toxic plants usually have bitter taste which is a turn off for most pets and keeps them from taking a big bite.
+Toxic plants usually have a bitter taste which is a turn-off for most pets and keeps them from taking a big bite.